jjsmall009/mangecko/docs/notes.md

 - Series title from page
 - Status in Country of Origin
   - \# of volumes
-- Complete, Ongoing, Cancelled, etc.
+  - Complete, Ongoing, Cancelled, Hiatus
 - Licensed (in English)
   - Yes, No, Dropped
 - English Publisher